-It’s easier to get into the city from Suvarnabhumi because it has more transport options, including a train, taxi, and bus.
+Getting into the city from Suvarnabhumi is easier because it has more transport options, including a train, taxi, and bus.

-The primary newer airport in Thailand is Suvarnabhumi International Airport (BKK), which is conveniently located 30 minutes by taxi to Bangkok central.
+The main airport in Thailand is Suvarnabhumi International Airport (BKK), conveniently located 30 minutes by taxi to Bangkok central.

-Suvarnabhumi has many international flights per day, so prices are generally more competitive compared to other local airports.
+Suvarnabhumi has many international and domestic flights per day, so prices are generally more competitive than other local airports.

-Airlines traveling to domestic locations include Thai Smile and Bangkok Airways.
+Airlines traveling to domestic locations within Thailand from BKK include Thai Smile, Bangkok Airways, and Thai Vietjet Air.

 Services at Suvarnabhumi Airport

-- Wide choice of Thai and western restaurants within arrivals and departures
+- Wide choice of Thai and western restaurants within arrival and departures

-- Access to the airport train which takes you to inner Bangkok – recommend avoiding the train during peak times (8-9 am or 6-8 pm)
+- Access to the airport link train, which takes you to inner Bangkok – recommend avoiding the train during peak times (8-9 am or 6-8 pm)

 BKK airport has an array of public taxi stands waiting for incoming flights.
 Keep your hotel address handy to show your driver because the majority of them have limited English skills.